Shin-JaeHeon/yahoo-exchange/README.md

 [![npm](https://img.shields.io/badge/Readme-English-lightgray.svg?style=flat-square)](https://github.com/Shin-JaeHeon/yahoo-exchange/blob/master/README.md)
 [![npm](https://img.shields.io/badge/Readme-한국어-blue.svg?style=flat-square)](https://github.com/Shin-JaeHeon/yahoo-exchange/blob/master/README-KR.md)
 [![npm](https://img.shields.io/badge/Readme-日本語-orange.svg?style=flat-square)](https://github.com/Shin-JaeHeon/yahoo-exchange/blob/master/README-JP.md)
+> Yahoo Finance parser was broken.
+So we created a new Yahoo Finace Parser.
+Now, the exchange rate is defined as the average value of close and open.
 ## getExchangeDataArray(pair, callback, errorHandler): void
 * pair : string or Array\<string\>
 * callback : (Array\<number\>, pair) => any
 * errorHandler : options (A default method is ```console.log(error)```)
 > ### Warning!
->Bid and Ask can be returned NaN by some pair.
+>Bid and Ask can be returned undefined by some pair.
 If you find a pair that has errors, please write the pair at the issue.
 #### A known error
 * JPYKRW